HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Now copy the files from github into the corresponding directories on RPi listed above.

 Edit a cronjob as your pi user, with crontab -e, with the following content:
-# Copy current Day-Ahead prices file to Todays prices file
 05 00 * * * /usr/bin/python3 /home/pi/Python_AMS/copyprices_1.py
-# Copy logfiles from AMS meter to USB stick on RPi
 10 00 * * * /home/pi/Cpp_AMS/copyFiles_meter
-# Download spotprices from entso-e and create readable files
 00 15 * * * /usr/bin/python3 /home/pi/Python_AMS/spotprices.py
-# Create logfile with Todays prices and save to USB stick on RPi
 55 23 * * * /usr/bin/python3 /home/pi/Python_AMS/copyprices_2.py

 Goto folder Cpp_AMS and compile the source code with: g++ -W readAMS64.cpp.
 Then start reading messages by typing: ./a.out